jselsing/PartAThesis/README.md

 #Part A Thesis

 Repository to contain Part A Thesis, which is submitted as fullfillment of the master programme at University of Copenhagen.
-The thesis style is the
+The thesis style is based on

-## Clean Thesis
+#### Clean Thesis
 *-- A LaTeX Style for Thesis Documents --*

 *Copyright (C) 2011-2015 Ricardo Langner*